Translate this page into:

 Accepted: ,

-How to cite this article: Damagum FM, Ahmed ZD, Jalo RI, Salihu HM, Wester WC, Aliyu MH.
+How to cite this article: Damagum FM, Ahmed ZD, Jalo RI, Salihu HM, Wester CW, Aliyu MH.
 Effectiveness of an adapted counseling care model for management of female sexual dysfunction among women living with and without HIV in Northern Nigeria.
 Int J MCH AIDS.
 2024;13:e025. doi: 10.25259/IJMA_37_2024

 Abstract